r0keb/r0keb/README.md

 - 💻 Exploit Development: I study vulnerability classes, build POCs, and analyze exploitation techniques, mostly on Windows.

-- ⏳ Intel Architecture: From x86 to x64 and beyond — I dissect instruction sets, CPU behavior, and architectural quirks to better understand performance and potential.
+- ⏳ Intel Architecture: From x86 to x64 and beyond.
+I dissect instruction sets, CPU behavior, and architectural quirks to better understand performance and potential.

 ⟁ I write technical posts, notes, and deep dives into the topics above.
-If you’re into systems internals, debugging rituals, or kernel-level research, feel free to take a [look](https://r0keb.github.io/).
+If you’re into systems internals, low-level debugging, or kernel-level research, feel free to take a [look](https://r0keb.github.io/).

 ````
 ⠀⠀⠀⠀⠀⠐⣿⣿⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀